 A qualification student then completes the coursework and internship necessary to become eligible to take the Board Certification exam, without actually completing another bachelor’s degree from the University.
 Many successful music therapists have begun their careers in this way.

-Because of the number of courses involved and the need to build clinical skills, our qualification program will typically require two academic years plus internship; all music therapy curricula, including qualification programs, require a full-time, six-month internship.
+Because of the number of courses involved and the need to build clinical skills, our qualification program will typically require two academic years plus an internship; all music therapy curricula, including qualification programs, require a full-time, six-month internship.
 There are no summer course offerings.
 There are no correspondence or distance learning options.
 Credits for non-music therapy courses may be earned at any accredited university, but music therapy courses must be taken at UA.
-Typical schedules for qualification students will be about 6-12 hours per term (see the example of typical requirements and sequences).
+Typical schedules for qualification students will be about 6-12 hours per term.

 Internship sites are scattered around the country; there are several in Alabama, but only one person at a time usually is accepted to intern at these sites, so a person needs to be prepared to spend this six-month period out of state.
 Also, it is quite rare for an internship to offer even a small stipend, so students must prepare financially in advance to get through this time.
 Completion of the courses and of the internship qualify a person to sit for the Board Certification examination in music therapy.